Understanding Double Entry And Triple Entry Accounting

-While double-entry and triple entry accounting are two methods of recording financial transactions, they are pretty different accounting techniques.
+While double-entry and triple-entry accounting is two methods of recording financial transactions, they are pretty different accounting techniques.
 A solid accounting system is essential for the smooth operation of a business and the organization of financial records.

 Even when numerous accounting systems are available to choose from, the double accounting methods have remained in use for decades.
 Whereas, the implementation of triple-entry accounting started to gain traction in recent years.
 However, many business owners still tend to get confused between the two when they plan to opt for finance and accounting outsourcing.